BhavaharanEdara/TaskManager/README.md

 ﻿# TaskManager
-# Welcome to My App!
+# Welcome to Task Manager Application!

 This is a simple guide to help you get started with my app.